Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Discussion

 \subsection{Limitations}

-The main limitation of this study is the fact that it is applied only to the sequencing data from a single region, England.
-This is justified by the fact that sequencing dataset associated to England on the GISAID open-source genome repository is by far the largest compared to other countries/regions.
-Thus, it is the only dataset that allows for reliable classification of the variants.
-To validate the results, we have also analysed the data for Wales and Scotland, as presented in the supplementary material.
-We chose the other two nations of the Great Britain island because they have a very similar epidemiological history compared to England, thus we would expect the same results.
+This study was performed on the sequencing data from a single region, England.
+This is justified by the fact that the sequencing dataset associated to England on the GISAID open-source genome repository is by far the largest and most uniform compared to other countries/regions.
+Biases relative to specific data-taking practices un England may induce biases in the analysis.
+To validate the results, however, we have also analysed the data for Wales and Scotland, as presented in the supplementary material.
+We chose the other two nations of the Great Britain island because they have a very similar epidemiological history compared to England, thus we would expect comparable outcomes.
 As such, by comparing the results we would test the reliability of the ML procedure alone.
 In fact, the results for Wales and Scotland, while less significant with respect to statistics, show the same patterns we obtained for England.

+As an early warning tool, our ML approach is triggered when a new cluster chain branches off.
+This procedure is sensitive to the working point chosen for the clustering algorithm, and it has a certain chance to produce a false positive.
+However, the extensive use of this tool on future data and on sequences from other countries/regions will allow to estimate more reliably the false positive probability.